-So you Wondering: Who Is a Nurse?, What are the skills of a?
-What is required to become a , Duties and Responsibilities of a Nurse ?
+So you Wondering: Who Is a Nurse?
+What are the skills of a?
+What is required to become a , What Duties, and Responsibilities of a Nurse?
 What function does a nurse serve in today’s society?

 The nursing profession is an occupation in the health care industry of both men and women who are highly trained to offer care to individual patients and whole communities.